 Those first few months will fly by.
 You will feel like you have finally nailed the art of sleep and then it’s time to change things up again.
 All of your hard work learning to wrap and swaddle your baby, will become obsolete once your little one starts to roll.

 This is why we see new parents delay the process of transitioning – nobody wants to mess with a sleeping baby!
 The reality is, it will be unsafe for them to stay swaddled.
 They will need to use their arms to turn themselves over for unobstructed breathing.
 Try not to worry too much about making the transition – the process will only take a few days.
-This clever little creation from ergoPouch was designed to help you make the transition seamlessly and you will be back on track before you know it.

 3. Once you start using the dummy for sleep, you will need to put it back in when it falls out.
 Well at least until they learn to do it themselves!